dspinellis/latex-advice/README.md

   If your write for a journal, this will be handled during production;
   if you will provide a camera-ready version, leave this for the last minute.
+* Unless specified otherwise by your publisher, place table captions _above_ the table and figure captions _below_ the figure.

 ## Typography
 * Be consistent in the rules you follow.